Burdsall / Allentown / Thompson Reconstruction

 In January 2015, the Ohio Kentucky Indiana Regional Council of Governments, OKI, awarded the Kentucky Transportation Cabinet $2.2 million for the design and construction of a left turn lane on Dixie Highway to Beechwood Road.
+The widening is likely to occur all on the west side (Beechwood Rd. side) of the highway.
+Work should begin near Woodlawn with a gradual widening to a full lane width allowing traffic to turn left without impeding through traffic on NB Dixie.
+Included in this project will likely be drainage improvements including curb and gutter between Woodlawn & Beechwood Rd.
+The transportation cabinet’s local District 6 office is in the design phase for this project.
 The proposed schedule called for preliminary engineering to be conducted in 2017, right-of-way in 2018 and construction in 2019.
 No local match will be required for the project.

 A conceptual drawing was submitted as part of the application.
 All work is anticipated to be carried out in the public right-of-way but no specifics will be available until the design is completed.
 The project is being managed by Kentucky Transportation Cabinet District 6 office.
 The latest update the City has received is that survey work for the project is currently underway.
 The next step involves developing a preliminary design.
 KYTC (Kentucky Transportation Cabinet) has been surveying the project area to prepare basemapping for the design.
 Design work on this project is set to begin in the coming months.
 The City is in close coordination with the Cabinet and will keep you posted as the project progresses.